Connaught Hill Park

 - Flower beds and large shade trees.

-- Multi-use trails, connected to the Hudson's Bay Wetlands and the Heritage River Trail System.
+- Multi-use trails, connected to the Hudson's Bay Wetland and the Heritage River Trail System.

 - Picnic sites and park benches